 So what are the bags worth splurging on this year?
 Here are my top picks:

 A relatively new contender in the handbag word, Metier has already acquired fans such as Nicole Kidman or Katy Holmes.
 I can’t decide between caramel suede (so chic) or more utilitarian (but still beautiful) black or maybe summery white and cognac.
 I love Roma for its very little hardware and its luxurious yet discreet feel.
 When you see it, there’s no doubt that the bag costs serious money and yet, it doesn’t shout, it whispers- refinement, discretion, cool.

 This one is a serious contender for me because it has everything that I love- no hardware, discreet embossing rather than shouting logos and manages to combine minimalism with making a statement.
 It has that Bottega or The Row “cloud” like look and it looks expensive despite less than £400 price tag.
 It only came on my radar a few days ago but I’m seriously considering either cognac or white for the summer.

 I speak from experience here- I bought mine (already vintage) in 2006 and I carried in almost every day for 17 years.
 I paid £250 for it in one of London’s consignment shops.
-The shop only accepted cash and as I’d already spent my cashpoint limit that day on a DVF dress that day, I marched my friend to the nearest ATM machine threatening never to speak to her again if she doesn’t end me the money and buys the bag herself.
-Luckily, she’s always been a good friend to me and happy to lend me to money.
+The shop only accepted cash and as I’d already spent my cashpoint limit that day on a DVF dress.
+I marched my friend to the nearest ATM machine threatening never to speak to her again if she doesn’t lend me the money and buys the bag herself.
+Luckily, she’s always been a good friend!
 My Chanel still looks good – I actually think it looks better a little battered than brand new, and it elevates absolutely every outfit.
 After 17 years it is coming apart a bit and I know that I’ll buy it again.
 It was truly worth every penny.